 How many Oppikoppi festivals have you been to and which one was your favorite?

 I think this on will be number 5 for me, I played at my first with an old act Saintfearless, after we got voted to play by some national poll, then the next year I hitch-hiked through Bloem from Cape Town just to go and watch bands.
 I managed to land a job helping out at Klein Bar for a few years which really dug my roots deeper into the farm and the heritage of the whole festival.
 There really are so many layers of lush culture and history left on those stages and throughout the whole place year in and year out.
 I think this one coming up is going to be my favourite.
 Aside from playing it’s just endearing so see the festival go back to it’s roots and still maintain a forward thinking ethos with it’s line-up.

-What is the funniest thing you’ve seen at Oppikoppi?
+What is the funniest thing that Bam Bam Brown has seen at Oppikoppi?

 One year myself and (guitarist) Johnny were both up working Klein Bar.
 It was Johnny’s first Koppi and as with every dusty virgin, one evening, the hymen of dignity must be broken.
 Johnny has a habit of riling people up and I walked in to check on the barmen one evening to find Johnny hanging on Klein Bar’s rafter in his underwear, and some guy had apparently been trying to chew his way through the actual bar itself on a dare.
 This about sets a standard of the level and texture of humor at Koppi, and it’s highly endearing.

 What is the weirdest thing you’ve seen at Oppikoppi?